 9. The Conspiracy of Julius Caesar

-7. When it happened: Ides of March?
+7. When It Happened: Ides of March

-There is a reason why any piece of literature on the assassination of Julius Caesar usually comes with the title ‘Ides of March’ appended to it.
-Back in those days, the Romans were not used to counting the numbers of days in a sequence.
-Unlike the way days are counted today, the Roman calendar counted the days of each month backward from three fixed points.
-These fixed points were Nones, Ides and Kalends.
-The ‘Ides’ represented the middle of the month.
-It was on the 15th day for the month of March, May, July and October, and on the 13th day for the remaining months.
+There is a reason why reports of the assassination of Julius Caesar usually come with the tagline, “Ides of March.”
+Back in those days, the Romans did not count the days in sequence like we do today, but instead counted the days of each month backwards from three fixed points.
+These fixed points were Nones, Ides, and Kalends.
+Ides represented the middle of the month and occurred on the 15th day of the months of March, May, July, and October, and on the 13th day for the remaining months.

 6. Attack on Caesar

-5. The last words of Caesar
+5. The Last Words of Caesar

 4. Aftermath of Julius Caesar

-Things took a rather dramatic swing when Antony stood with Caesar’s robe in his hand at his cremation.
-The crowd could see the bloody shredded garment, and this further infuriated them to have vengeance against those who murdered Caesar.
-The flames of Caesar’s funeral had yet to die and a mob of angry citizens was already off to burn down the homes of all involved conspirators.
-In a few days, all conspirators had to flee from Rome to save their lives, effectively handing the rule in the hands of Mark Antony.
+Things took a rather dramatic turn when Antony stood with Caesar’s robe in his hand at his cremation.
+The crowd could see the bloody shredded garment, and this further incited them to revenge.
+The flames of Caesar’s funeral were still burning brightly when a mob of angry citizens took off to burn down the homes of all those involved.
+In a few days, all conspirators had to flee from Rome to save their lives, effectively handing rule to Mark Antony.

-3. Eventual rise of Augustus
+3. Eventual Rise of Augustus